 We still have a great range of locally sourced products, groceries, wine, beer and gifts.
 Along with whippy ice cream and slushies.

 We are operating our swimming pool in accordance with government guidance relating to Covid-19.
-This means we intend to reopen our swimming pool to guests on May 17th2021.
-Government guidance relating to Covid-19 has resulted in limited capacity per swimming session, therefore booking of the pool is essential and entry to the pool will not be permitted without a prior booking.
-Swimming sessions are for 30 minutes and can be booked at the swimming pool reception from 9am each day.
+This has resulted in limited capacity per swimming session, therefore booking of the pool is essential and entry to the pool will not be permitted without a prior booking.
+Swimming sessions are for 30 minutes and can be booked at the swimming pool reception 24 hours in advance.

 Charges apply for day visitors (adults £4.50, £3.00 children)